Machinimatic/Machinimatic/README.md

 -.
 Info;

+- I am still active on Ponytown!
+But I am very focused on School & my actual work / progressing as an entity, If you are my friend, contact me about a social like discord or something else!
+I may not talk a lot but I love and appreciate everyone I've met!!
+-
 - Coping-Link: Coping-Links comfort my insecurities, and I often identify with them physically/psychologically in a way to comfort myself mentally, or how I view myself physically, it also extends further.

 - I have severe anxiety & depression and can get overwhelmed easily